 This may seem like a trivial question to ask, but if you have particular dietary needs, you will want to be sure the center can meet them before you arrive.
 If, for example, you maintain a vegan or kosher diet, some centers either cannot or will not accommodate your needs within their program; be sure to choose a location that fits with your requirements on that front, too.
 Remember: you’ll be at treatment for at least 30 days, so what you eat is an important consideration!

 7. How will you get there?

 Travel is a key piece of coordinating treatment, especially if you choose a facility that is not local to you.
-Some facilities will help you with travel arrangements, while others will not.
-Be sure to clear this up with your admissions advisor early in the process and provide them any information they need to coordinate your arrival.
-If you are flying to your treatment destination, be sure to have airport pickup arranged before you fly, whether through the facility or using an outside provider like Uber.
+Be sure to work with your admissions advisor to get any information you need to coordinate your arrival.
+If you are flying to your treatment destination, be sure to have airport pickup arranged before you fly.

 8. What kind of aftercare support does the program provide?